-The building was the gift of Sir Arthur Hallam Elton, 7th Bt, MP (1818–1883) of Clevedon Court as a memorial to his late wife, Dame Rhoda Elton, who died on 1 November 1873, for the use of the poor of the town.
-Sir Arthur also endowed the parish with a new vicarage, a school (now the town library), and the land on which the church hall now stands.
-The school has relocated to the other end of the parish but continues strong links with the parish.
+The church building was the gift of Sir Arthur Hallam Elton of Clevedon Court as a memorial to his late wife, Dame Rhoda Elton, who had died on 1 November 1873.
+Sir Arthur also endowed the parish with a new vicarage, a school (now the town library) and the land on which the church hall now stands.